LibrePCB/LibrePCB/dev/doxygen/pages/library.md

 - The [UUID] of each library element must never change.
 - The "interface" of each library element must never change.
-For example the interface of a librepcb::library::Symbol is defined by their pins ([UUID] and meaning of every pin).
-If the count, [UUID] or the meaning of pins changes, all librepcb::library::Component which have references to that librepcb::library::Symbol will break their functionality.
+For example the interface of a librepcb::Symbol is defined by their pins ([UUID] and meaning of every pin).
+If the count, [UUID] or the meaning of pins changes, all librepcb::Component which have references to that librepcb::Symbol will break their functionality.

 If one of these things needs to be changed, this must be done by creating a new element (with a new [UUID]) and (optionally) marking the original element as deprecated.